 2. The Old Town is charming

-The old town in Nuremberg is absolutely beautiful.
+The old town in Nuremberg is absolutely stunning.
 There are Gothic churches to explore, a lovely old town hall (Rathaus), a cobbled market square, and lots of riverside views.
 The river running through Nuremberg is The Pegnitz and there are multiple bridges crossing the river, including Maxbrucke, Karlsbrucke, Fleischbrucke and Museumsbrucke which give some great shots of the river and old timbered buildings.

 Nuremberg was the city of Nazi Party rallies.
 The former rally grounds still exist just outside of the main city centre, made up of a circular walk taking in various parts of the rally grounds.
 The central Congress Hall itself is now converted in to a Documentation Centre on the National Socialist regime, honouring the victims.
 It has a dagger shaped museum running through it – symbolising a dagger to the heart of the regime.
 You can reach the site by short taxi ride or bus, and when there follow the boards to do a nice walk and finish in the museum.
 We spent a full day doing just this.
 I didn’t take any photos in the Documentation Centre, but this is a view of the Congress Hall from across the water.

 Also in Nuremberg is where the famous Nazi trials took place after the war, holding senior Nazi party leaders accountable for their unspeakable crimes.
 You can now visit the courtroom where the trial took place and learn about the story of bringing so many war criminals to justice.
+We spent 2 hours in the courthouse.

 The courthouse and inside the museum of the Nuremberg Trials